eyereasoner/eyelite/README.md

 - Not a full W3C N3 grammar (edge-case identifiers, path expressions, explicit quantifiers, etc.)
 - Quoted formulas in rules are matched only as **whole formulas**; no internal pattern matching yet
 - No proof trees / justifications yet
-- Built-ins are intentionally incomplete (only what examples need)
+- Built-ins are intentionally incomplete (only what the examples need)

 ---